arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/y-combinator/2022-08-11-y-combinator-in-csharp-part-2.md

 ```

-The smart C# programmer will observe that the undefined `???` can be seen as a [continuation][continuation], and that nothing prevents us from providing the anonymous lambda with an extra parameter, with which to feed the proper continuation:
+The smart programmer will observe that the undefined `???` can be seen
+as a [continuation][continuation], and that nothing prevents us from
+providing the anonymous lambda with an extra parameter, with which to
+feed the proper continuation:

 ```csharp
 var quasi_sum =